-The 2011 Bonds will bear interest at fixed interest rates and will mature, subject to prior redemption, on the dates and in the amounts set forth on the inside front cover page of this Official Statement.
-Interest on the 2011 Bonds is payable on each June 1 and December 1, commencing on June 1, 2012 (each an "Interest Payment Date").
-See "DESCRIPTION OF THE 2011 BONDS".
+The 2011 Bonds shall bear interest at fixed interest rates and will mature, subject to prior redemption, on the dates and in the amounts set forth on the inside front cover page of this Official Statement.
+Interest on the 2011 Bonds will accrue from their Dated Date and will be payable semi-annually to maturity (or earlier redemption) on each June 1 and December 1, commencing on June 1, 2012 (each an "Interest Payment Date").